 Bitcoin and BTC are secured through:

-• PoW Consensus: Miners use computational power to solve puzzles, with rewards of ~3.125 BTC per block post-2024 halving.
+• PoW Consensus: Miners use computational power to solve cryptographic puzzles, with block rewards halving approximately every four years.

 • Decentralized Nodes: Over 15,000 nodes validate transactions, preventing single points of failure.